hoangtnm/deep-learning/datasets/ucf101/README.md

     --num_cpu $NUM_CPU
 ```

-## Reading TFRecords files
+## Reading TFRecord files

-This section demonstrates how to read created TFRecords files and use them for training a Keras model.
+This section demonstrates how to read created TFRecord files and use them for training a Keras model.

-> You can read `read_tfrecord.py` file for more underlying techniques to process TFRecords files such as parsing, mapping, batching, etc.
+> You can read `read_tfrecord.py` file for more underlying techniques to process TFRecord files such as parsing, mapping, batching, etc.

 ```python
 from datasets.ucf101.read_tfrecord import get_dataset